tohinz/MNIST-Classifier/README.md

 # MNIST-Classifier
-Pretrained classifier to classify MNIST images, based on Keras with the Tensorflow backend.
+Pretrained classifier (Convolutional Neural Network, CNN) to classify MNIST images, based on Keras with the Tensorflow backend.

 ### Requirements:
 * Keras 2.1.4